AVEVA/AVEVA-Samples/ocs_samples/basic_samples/Authentication/ClientCredentialFlow/DotNet/ClientCredentialFlow/README.md

 # Setup

-Replace the placeholders in the [apsettings](./apsettings.json) file with your TenantID, ClientID and ClientSecret.
+Replace the placeholders in the [apsettings](./apsettings.json) file with your Tenant Id, Client Id and Client Secret, and the current Api Version.
+There is no need to replace the Namespace Id for this sample.

 ## Running the sample